abhishek123mojumdar/React-101/Readme-react-101-notes.md

-Store --> This inclueds the state and send the state to the component In the view (Component) there might be a button that on click might triger an action which will dispatch an action from the action creator to the store Reducers --> will are pure functions that speceify how the state of the action will change Reducers respond with a new state
+Store --> This inclueds the state and send the state to the component In the view (Component) there might be a button that on click might triger an action which will dispatch an action from the action creator to the store Reducers --> will are pure functions that specify how the state of the action will change Reducers respond with a new state
 This new state will be sent to the component